Empire State Of Mind

 Originally performed on the piano in the key of F#, we have adapted this to work on the guitar by adding a capo to fret two and think of it as in the key of E.

 It’s a great lesson to take a song, originally performed on a different instrument and build your own arrangement.
 To do this you must understand key signatures, chords, progressions and how scales are used.

 These are the chords for ‘Empire State Of Mind’, should you put a capo on fret two and think of this is if in the key of E.

-The verse/bridge moves between chord I and IV, before it goes to the IIIx (G#).
+The verse/bridge use chord I, IV and IIIx (G#).